 Some work the land: splitting and stacking firewood, mowing, snow shoveling, gathering sap for maple syrup.
 The building and maintenance crew can be found just about anywhere: repairing a faucet, putting on a roof, replacing a window.

 The wood workers make napkin rings, beds, repair furniture, sometimes even doll houses.
 The crafters transform the sheep’s wool into felted balls, hot pads, pin cushions, various little animals and other pleasures.
 In the cold winter months the candle-making workshop produces lovely 100% beeswax tapers.

 All share in artistic activities including painting, music therapy, color-light therapy, movement classes, and play practice.

 Many of the products we create are for sale to the general public.
 Our offerings vary though granola, cookies, baby rattles and candles are consistently available.
-We sell at the Temple-Wilton Community Farm, Sunnyfield Farm and at several little local shops.
+We sell at Local Share (our community-supported store and cafe in Wilton), the Temple-Wilton Community Farm, and several little local shops.
 We strive to keep our prices affordable.
 Purchases can also be made at Plowshare in our self-serve store Monday- Friday 9am – 5pm.